Full Agenda

 Capital Room

 While most low-income New Yorkers are renters, low-income homeowners spend a disproportionate amount of their income on energy.
 Rooftop solar is a powerful tool to lower energy costs for low-income homeowners, however, there are significant barriers to adoption that must be overcome.
-Join this session to learn about the barriers to rooftop solar adoption for low-income households as well as policies and programs that can overcome these barriers and expand access.
+In 2023, data scientists at Switchbox completed analyses on energy burden in New York and low-income access to New York’s residential solar tax credit.
+Join this session for a data-rich presentation summarizing Switchbox’s findings and their implications for equitable clean energy policies in New York.

 3:30 PM